PGY2: Ambulatory Care (UC Medical Center)

 Several opportunities are available to PGY2 pharmacy residents for intra- and inter-professional development through attendance at meetings, conferences, and research forums.

-• Each year, residents have the opportunity to participate in ASHP Midyear Clinical Meeting and the Vizient® Consortium Pharmacy Network Meeting.
+Each year, residents have the opportunity to participate in the ASHP Midyear Clinical Meeting and the Vizient® Consortium Pharmacy Network Meeting.

-• The PGY2 resident participates annually in the Midwest Residency Exchange.
+The University of Cincinnati Medical Center PGY2 pharmacy residents participate annually in the Midwest Residency Exchange.

-• Results of residency research project will be presented in platform format at one of several potential research forums.
+Results of residency project will be presented in platform format at one of several potential research forums.

-• The PGY2 resident may have the opportunity to attend an additional conference with department support based on available funding.
+The PGY2 internal medicine resident may have the opportunity to attend an additional conference with department support based on available funding.

 Residency Application Process